RusstyCrussty123/Canvas-Physics/README.md

 This is super simple and have too admit really bad but it works so yeah

+**This has been discontinoued, I will be rewriting the whole thing because the first time I made this I had no idea what I was doing**

 # How to use
 first add the script in with a <script src="canvas-physics.js"></script> and then create another script below it: <script src="index.js"></script>